vincepmartin/port/README.md

 ### Urbit

-The urbit binaries for each respective OS should live in the `resources` folder under the respective OS' folder.
+The Urbit binaries for each respective OS should live in the `resources` folder under the respective OS' folder.
 They aren't included because of size, but you can get them by running the `get-urbit.sh` script.

 ### Contributing
 Port is a work in progress and we would love help making it the best it can be!
-Below are steps to help you get your development enviornment up and running.
+Below are steps to help you get your development environment up and running.

 #### Requirements
 - node version ^16 (Port currently does not build via node 17) https://nodejs.org